Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Why do we hold on to the past?
-Why do we cling to things that are no longer relevant in our lives?
 Why is it so difficult to let go of experiences that have caused us pain and suffering?

 The other reason it’s so difficult to learn how to let go of the past has to do with the way we link emotion to information.
 Consider, for example, a woman who has a feminine core.
-If her partner does something that causes her emotional pain, she may have a tendency to bring it up over and over again throughout the relationship.
-Her partner feels like it’s impossible to win because no matter how much he does to amend the situation, his partner continues to punish him for his transgressions in the past.
+If her partner does something that causes her emotional pain, she may tend to bring it up over and over again throughout the relationship.
+Her partner feels like it’s impossible to win because no matter how much he does to amend the situation, she continues to punish him for his previous transgressions.

 But there is a very real reason why she can’t figure out how to move on from the past.

 Compare that to someone with a masculine core.
-Why does someone with masculine energy not attach emotion to everything?
-It’s not that a highly masculine person doesn’t care or feel things deeply.
-It’s because masculine energy is about breaking through and letting go while feminine energy is about filling up and gathering.
-When there is still emotion tied to a memory, learning to let go of the past becomes increasingly difficult for those who are biologically predisposed to gather.
+A highly masculine person does care and feel things deeply, but masculine energy is about breaking through and letting go while feminine energy is about filling up and gathering.
+When there is still emotion tied to a memory, moving on from the past becomes increasingly difficult for those who are biologically predisposed to gather.

 Once you have identified what’s holding you back, ask yourself: “What are the reasons that I absolutely must move beyond this?”
 How will your life change when you learn how to move on from the past?
 How will it change the trajectory of your relationships and help you stay connected with your partner?
 And how will you feel in this new chapter of your life?

-The next step in how to let go of the past is to identify your emotional habits.
-This is one of the most challenging parts of learning to let go because it takes deep introspection.
+This is one of the most challenging parts of letting go of the past because it requires deep introspection.
 How do you live your life?
-What are your beliefs that limit you?
+What are your limiting beliefs?
 Where do you live emotionally?

-By identifying your emotional habits, you can start to make the shift toward actively conditioning yourself toward a more positive experience.
+Identifying your emotional habits starts the shift toward a more positive experience.
 Your emotions are like a muscle: You can train yourself to feel frustrated, sad, stressed or even depressed after a challenging situation arises.
 Or you can train yourself to feel passionate, joyful and strong, even when something bad happens in your life.
-You can learn how to let go of the past in a way that makes you feel lighter and freer instead of fearful.
+When you take charge of your emotions, you can learn how to let go of the past in a way that makes you feel lighter and freer instead of fearful.
 When you catch yourself falling into a negative emotional habit, try to cut off the thought and switch gears immediately.
-The more you condition yourself, the more wired those emotions become and the more easily you can adapt to any situation thrown your way.
+The more you condition yourself, the more wired those emotions become and the more you adapt to any situation thrown your way.

 The ultimate breakthroughs in life happen by learning strategies, developing an empowering story and ensuring you’re in the right state to move forward.
-To do this, you must condition your mind every single day about how to let go of the past.
-If you don’t make a conscious effort to decide what you allow into your mind, then you are allowing weeds to grow and spread.
+To do this, you must condition your mind every single day.

 If you don’t take the time to examine and change your habits, life just starts to happen to you instead of for you.
-No matter how smart you are, how savvy you are, how inspired you are – if you don’t stand guard at the door of your mind, then you are giving tacit approval of the disempowering, disenchanting and disillusioning.
-Instead of focusing on how to let go of the past, you’ll find yourself being distracted by thoughts that keep you rooted in negative patterns.
+No matter how smart you are, how savvy you are or how inspired you are, if you don’t stand guard at the door of your mind, then you are giving tacit approval of the disempowering, disenchanting and disillusioning.
+Instead of focusing on how to let go of the past, you’ll find yourself distracted by thoughts that keep you rooted in negative patterns.